 So the new lesson I’m learning is how to be gentle with myself, how to have a healthy perspective on who I am and what I am capable of.
 Also: Practicing forgiveness.
 Forgiving myself, and forgiving others (mostly myself, these days).
 The healthiest thing I have found I can do for myself is to be my own best friend, to accept and love myself.

 We have to make our own rules for living.
 Knowing how to make ourselves happy has huge value.
 Who wants to be ancient but miserable?
 Find your peace of mind and your joy, and enjoy for as long as you want.

-#astrology: Transitting Mercury in Capricorn is right on my natal Saturn today.
+#astrology: Transitting Mercury (writing) in Capricorn (old age) is right on my natal Saturn (long-term stuff) today.